Estonia Flag Estonia

 Mulgikapsad

 Mulgikapsad is a dish featuring stewed sauerkraut with barley and chunks of pork.
 While traditionally considered a home-cooked dish, it has found its way into street food markets, especially during festivals.
 The pork is slow-cooked until tender, giving the dish a hearty, warming flavor that’s perfect for Estonia’s colder months.
+This dish originated in southern Estonia, particularly in the Mulgimaa region, and is still enjoyed during winter festivals and at Christmas markets.

 Kapsa Pirukas

 Kapsa pirukas is Estonian cabbage pie, with the cabbage typically mixed with spices and sometimes small amounts of minced meat or onions.
 This pastry is a reflection of Estonia’s agrarian roots, where cabbage has long been a staple vegetable.
+Kapsa pirukas is a popular street food item, particularly during outdoor markets in the fall and winter months when cabbage is in season.

 Sweet Treats